Michigan vs. Penn State NCAA Football Odds, Plays and Insights | November 13, 2021

 Michigan Stats and Trends

-- The Wolverines are 6-2 ATS when favored by 1 point or more this season.
+- In Michigan's nine games this year, it has seven wins against the spread.

+- So far this season, the Wolverines have been installed as favorites by a 1.5-point margin or more eight times and are 6-2 ATS in those contests.

-- Michigan's games this year have hit the over on four of nine set point totals (44.4%).
+- Michigan's games this year have eclipsed the over/under four times in nine opportunities (44.4%).

 - Michigan is 7-2 against the spread and 8-1 overall in games when it scores more than 16.7 points.

-- Michigan is 7-1 against the spread and 7-1 overall when the team piles up more than 350.7 yards.
+- Michigan is 7-1 against the spread and 7-1 overall when the team piles up over 350.7 yards.

 - This year, the Wolverines have seven turnovers, nine fewer than the Nittany Lions have takeaways (16).